Everyone loves a furry companion. You may not know it, but there are a few select circumstances where you can actually bring your dog on campus.

 According to the great sources of knowledge at AskUON, you can bring your dog on campus if it is on a lead – it just can’t go inside any buildings or classrooms.

 However you can bring them wherever you may wish if they fit one very specific requirement: they are an assistance or support dog.
-(Note: Assistance animals are unable to be taken into laboratories or hospital settings when a student).

 For those of you unfamiliar with assistance dogs, don’t fret, Navigator will inform you on everything you need to know about dogs at University.